 Family and spouses, is it a breach of trust?

-Also psychologically a guilty party that is low in confidence and nervous of most decisions tend to spy when they are committing some act.
+Also psychologically a guilty party that is low in confidence and nervous of most decisions tends to spy when they are committing some act.

 However, another question crops up when you are sure without a doubt something is happening and need documentation for a divorce lawyer or keeping the children.
 This could be one of those points where you cross the ethical line and see the rewards outway the risks and decide to go ahead.